NhiLa/msse642/assignments/weekly-projects/project-4-penlab-2.md

 7. Verified the app was accessible from the Kali VM browser at `http://172.16.203.132:5000`

 ### Problems Encountered
 - **File transfer path:** The `scp` command initially failed because the VM could not locate the exact directory of the zip file.
-Through the assistance of Claude, I found a way to transfer it to the virtual machine using the Mac terminal.
+With Claude's assistance, I found a way to transfer it to the virtual machine using the Mac terminal.

 ### Screenshot
 ![App Running on Ubuntu Server](../../images/ubuntu-vm-terminal.png)